kdflint/members-ship/README.md

 ## Drupal Modules:

-See latest screen capture in this directory at modules.png
+See latest screen captures in this directory at modules*.png

 Views 7.x.3.18
 Views Build Operations 7.x.3.4